 Other legions in the eastern region were III Gallica, VI Ferrata, and X Fretensis.
 In 20 BCE, Augustus' stepson (and later successor) employed these units to impress the Parthians.
 They returned the eagle standards they had obtained at Carrhae in 53 BCE.

 The governor of Syria, Publius Quinctilius Varus, used three of the Syrian legions to suppress the rebellions of the Jewish messianic claimants Judas, Simon, and Athronges after the death of king Herod in 4 BCE.
 It is likely that XII Fulminata was among them, but we are not certain.

 Using these Syrian legions, the Roman commander Gnaeus Domitius Corbulo launched a very successful campaign in the vassal kingdom Armenia.
-The capitals Artaxata (modern Yerevan) and Tigranocerta were captured (in 58 and 59) and he gave the Armenians a new, pro-Roman king, Tigranes (a great-grandson of the Jewish king Herod the Great).
+The capitals Artaxata (south of modern Yerevan) and Tigranocerta were captured (in 58 and 59) and he gave the Armenians a new, pro-Roman king, Tigranes VI (a great-grandson of the Jewish king Herod the Great).
 However, the Parthians placed another king on the Armenian throne, Tiridates, the brother of their king Vologases I.